BlueSquid1/P2PNET/README.md

 [![Build status](https://ci.appveyor.com/api/projects/status/5y5reox45a5fjm5u?svg=true)](https://ci.appveyor.com/project/CrazySquid1/p2pnet)

 P2PNET is a low level portable peer to peer library written in C# with an emphasises on being simple to use.
 With this library you can send and receive messages, files and objects between peers on a local network.
 P2PNET is fast.
 Messages are serialized with JSON.NET and then send directly using a transport layer protocol.
 This make P2PNET ideal for soft real time systems (i.e. video games).

 Establishing a low level peer-to-peer network connection can be hard as you have to deal with the asymmetric nature of establishing a TCP connection and the add complexities of mutli-threaded programs.
 This library is designed to simplify this.
-In fact you don't have to worry about multiple-threads or establishing a connection at all.
-You can just use one of the supplied send methods to start sending messages on the same thread.
-P2PNET will handles establishing a TCP or UDP connection for you.
+In fact you don't have to worry about threads or establishing a connection at all.
+You can just use one of the supplied send methods to start sending messages.
+P2PNET will handles establishing a TCP connection for you.

 you can send all kinds of messages.
 For low level applications use: P2PNET.TransportLayer.TransportManager to send binary arrays.
 Alternatively you can use P2PNET.ObjectLayer.ObjectManager to send objects between peers.
 And in future I plan to implement the ability to send files.

 Supported protocols:
 * UDP and TCP

-##Supported Platforms:
+## Supported Platforms:
 * Mono / .Net Framework 4.5
 * ASP.NET Core 1.0
 * Windows 8